g3t0r/AmIHot/README.md

 # How to install:
 Enter "make" in terminal to compile
-Enter "make install" as root to link compiled file into /usr/bin/
+Enter "make install" as root to copy compiled file into /usr/bin/

 # Upgrading from older version
 You can easly upgrade it to the newest version by entering in terminal "make" and then as root "make reinstall"